cod1r/screenpew/README.md

 # How to Build

-- Download the XCB library from the official XCB website.
+- Download and install the XCB library from the official XCB website.

-- Download the libpng library from the official libpng website.
+- Download and install the libpng library from the official libpng website.

 ```
 gcc screenpew.c -lxcb -lpng
 ```

+# Important things to note so that we do not get confused later

+- row_stride is basically how wide each row is, in the raw image data that we get.

+- Read XCB documentation carefully.

+- Software from the late 20th century and early 21st century need help with documenting things better. :tired_face: